Hazmat road accidents in the U.S. have more than doubled in the past decade

 "We've improved dramatically utilizing these systems in conjunction with cameras and individualized training and has really driven results," said Boyle Transportation safety manager Mike Lasko.
 "We haven't had a preventable, recordable accident since the year 2019.
 And the one prior to that was in 2014."

-Maverick Trucking, out of North Little Rock, Arkansas, tells CBS News that it has also seen improvements in accident rates since installing these safety technologies on its big rigs.
+Maverick Trucking, out of North Little Rock, Arkansas, tells Now News that it has also seen improvements in accident rates since installing these safety technologies on its big rigs.

 Big rig driver Jackie Wegener, who has been driving for Boyle Transportation for more than a decade, says the new technology may be an adjustment for some fellow drivers, but it's made her job and life better.